 A passionate advocate for creating positive change in rural industries, Allison ‘Alli’ Clark is not only the 2018 AgriFutures Rural Woman of the Year (TAS), but a triplet, a wife, a mother, a Masters of Business Administration graduate and a businesswoman.
 Based on a farm in southern Tasmania’s apple-clad Huon Valley, Alli describes herself as a ‘rural woman at heart’ who cherishes spending time with her family, and having a laugh.

-When asked what concerned Alli regarding the health and safety of those in rural industries, she highlighted the ‘she’ll be right’ mentality, which often instigates behaviours that can be summarised by the phrase ‘what loved ones don’t see, doesn’t hurt them’.
+When asked what concerned Alli regarding the health and safety of those in rural industries and communities, she highlighted the ‘she’ll be right’ mentality, which often instigates behaviours that can be summarised by the phrase ‘what loved ones don’t see, doesn’t hurt them’.
 A firm believer in the simple necessity to ‘stop and think’ before you act, Alli also heeds the importance of providing a psychologically safe environment for workers to speak up, to stop what they’re doing and to ascertain whether there’s a better, safer way of doing the task at hand.